rbagg/foundonchat/blog/five-ai-queries.md

 ---
 layout: blog-layout
-title: Five AI Queries Your Tourism Business Should Own
+title: 5 ChatGPT Queries Your Tourism Business Should Own
 description: The specific questions travellers ask AI about your region.
 How to identify and optimise for the queries that actually drive bookings.
 keywords: AI queries, tourism optimisation, ChatGPT queries, search intent
 date: 2025-10-11